-KYTC will be partnering with the Kentucky Transportation Center to obtain new non-NPMRDS speed data for the next SHIFT cycle.
+KYTC partners with the Kentucky Transportation Center to develop new ways to utilize non-NPMRDS speed data for the next SHIFT cycle.

-- Collect, process, and maintain non-NPMRDS travel time and speed data. - Work with the Kentucky Transportation Center to obtain updated data (2 years). - Work with the Kentucky Transportation Center to update locations of new data with Kentucky's HIS system. - Work with the Kentucky Transportation Center to use the data to calibrate and update the HERS (Highway Economic Requirement System) model and calculate relevant portions of the SHIFT congestion measure.
+- Process, and maintain non-NPMRDS travel time and speed data purchased previously. - Work with the Kentucky Transportation Center to linear reference non-NPMRDS data with Kentucky's HIS system. - Work with the Kentucky Transportation Center to refine and use the data to calibrate and update the HERS (Highway Economic Requirement System) model and calculate relevant portions of the SHIFT congestion measure.

-CHAPTER 10 Performance Measures and Congestion/Mobility Analysis
+CHAPTER 10 Performance Measures and Congestion/Mobility Analysis RESPONSIBLE UNIT Division of Planning Multimodal Programs Branch